How to Write a Stressor Statement for a PTSD Claim for Veterans Disability Compensation

 You can also ask for statements from co-workers, employers, clergy, or anyone else who has seen changes in you.
 Even someone who has only known you since you left the service can still help by describing how you appear to be affected by your post-traumatic stress disorder.

-For more information about the requirements for getting disability for PTSD, read about Getting Veterans Disability Benefits for PTSD.
+For more information about the requirements for getting disability for PTSD, read our article on getting veterans disability benefits for PTSD.
+And when you're ready to apply, consult our guide on applying for VA disability compensation.

 Talk to a Lawyer